SARDINE RUN IN SOUTH AFRICA

-Come with us to South Africa and witness the unforgettable wildlife spectacle that is the Sardine Run, the greatest show on earth.
+Come with us to South Africa and encounter the Sardine Run, the greatest show on earth.

 - WHERE: Wild Coast, South Africa